-Delta Coal is currently in the process of updating the NMP to reflect any changes to or additional operational noise conditions from Mod 5 and hence the attended noise monitoring program has been undertaken in accordance with the approved NMP.
-The NMP was prepared in line with the Modification 4 project approval and in accordance with the INP.
+Delta Coal is currently in the process of updating the NMP to reflect any changes to or additional operational noise conditions from Mod 5.
+The currently approved NMP was prepared in line with the Modification 4 project approval and in accordance with the INP.
 Notwithstanding, the noise assessment locations in the PA have not changed following the Mod 5 approval and hence the three attended noise monitoring locations adopted in the NMP for the purpose of determining compliance remain representative of the noise assessment locations outlined in the PA.
 The operational noise criteria in the PA are generally more stringent than those in the Modification 4 project approval and the NMP.
 For this reason, site noise contributions measured during this round of monitoring have also been compared to the PA criteria for completeness.